 What's involved in a credit enquiry?

-Do credit enquiries impact my credit report and score?
+Do credit enquiries impact my Equifax credit report and score?

 One of the biggest impacts of credit enquiries that often catches people unawares, is 'shopping around for credit'.
 If you make a number of credit applications in a short space of time, it can result in a number of credit enquiries being listed on your credit report.
-This can have a negative impact on your score and the way lenders see you.
+This can have a negative impact on your Equifax Score and may impact the way lenders see you based on the credit information from Equifax..

 Did you know....?
-Many applications in a short space of time can be a sign of credit stress.
+Many applications in a short space of time can be seen as a sign of credit stress.

-How can you help avoid credit enquiries negatively impacting your credit report and score?
+How can you help avoid credit enquiries negatively impacting your Equifax credit report and Equifax Score?

 - Do your homework before you apply - research and compare different credit products before you make any credit application.